openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Presentation Response

-The presentation response looks the same as for the other examples.

-<{{examples/response/response.txt}}

-It contains the `presentation_submission` and `vp_token` parameters.
+A non-normative example of the Authorization Response would look the same as in the examples of other Credential formats.
+It would contain the `presentation_submission` and `vp_token` parameters.

-The `presentation_submission` content looks like this:
+The following is a non-normative example of the content of the `presentation_definition` parameter:

 <{{examples/response/ps_ac_vc_sd.json}}

 The `descriptor_map` refers to the `input_descriptor` element with an identifier `id_credential` and tells the Verifier that there is a proof of AnonCred Credential (`format` is `ac_vp`) directly in the vp_token (path is the root designated by `$`).
 Furthermore it indicates using `path_nested` parameter that the user claims can be found embedded in the proof underneath `requested_proof.revealed_attr_groups.id_card_credential`.

-The following is a VP Token example.
+The following is the content of the `presentation_definition` parameter:

 <{{examples/response/ac_vp_sd.json}}